 Are you ready to take a dive trip that counts?
 If you are looking to spend a week in a wonderful destination, learning and exploring with a group of fun and like-minded divers and snorkelers, then don't miss out on a REEF Trip.
 Now is the time to book your 2012 Field Survey with one of REEF's expert guides.
-We have an exciting lineup planned.
-Trips are starting to fill up (some are already sold out), so don't delay.
 Get in touch with our travel experts at Caradonna to find out more and to book your space - 1-877-295-7333 (REEF), or via e-mail REEF@caradonna.com.
 Details are given below and more information can be found online at http://www.REEF.org/trips

 April 21-28 - Nevis - Oualie Beach Resort.
 Led by Christy Semmens, REEF Director of Science.

 May 26-June 2 (SOLD OUT) - Sun Dancer II, Belize - Lionfish Control Study, led by Lad Akins, REEF Director of Special Projects and Peter Hughes.

 June 9-16 (SOLD OUT) and June 16-23 (2 SPACES LEFT) - San Blas Islands, Panama - Coral Lodge, led by Paul Humann, REEF Co-Founder and Renowned Underwater Photographer and Author.